 A month from today I will have been blogging for a full year!
 I have “met” so many great people in the food blogger community and beyond.
 Some of them I even consider my personal friends now, even though we have yet to meet in person.
 These “recipe swaps” I’ve been doing have been a good way to get to know those friends and their cooking style a little better and for those that have swapped with me to get to know me and my cooking style.

 One of the close friends I have made is Monica from Sweet Heat Chefs.
-She made my Spicy Guacamole with Bacon, click on the name to check out her version and her blog!
+She made my Spicy Guacamole with Bacon recipe and I’m making her recipe for crispy kale chips.

-sea salt and ground white pepper, to taste.
-Be careful with this, they get really salty easily!!
+- sea salt and ground white pepper to taste.

 * I know that's a wide range for the baking time.
 Monica's recipe calls for 24 minutes, turning over after 12.
 The first time I made them I cut them way too small and some of them burnt after only 12 minutes.
 The second time I made them and cut the leaves much bigger, they were still almost crispy after 12, so I turned them and put them back in for 3 more minutes.
 None were burnt and all of them were crisp.
 Basically your going to have to watch them and adjust your time accordingly.
 Is it worth standing there and watching?
 Absolutely!